 [51.
 Deleted by No. 36 of 2006 s.
 15.]

 51A.
-General Orders as to public sector discipline
+Public sector discipline, General Orders as to

 (1) Subject to this Act, the Commission may in respect of a public authority and its employees, on application by the Minister, UnionsWA or an organisation with sufficient interest in the matter —